okta/okta-signin-widget/MIGRATING.md

 Documentation for configuring the Okta Sign-in Widget using the [interaction code][] flow is in the main [README](https://github.com/okta/okta-signin-widget/blob/master/README.md).

+### Internal font rename

+Custom `montserrat` font is renamed to `monteserrat-okta`.
+Styles referencing it should be updated.

 ## Migrating from 5.x to 6.x